You may be new to me, my website, or my blogs. I thought I’d take a moment to introduce myself and hope you do the same.

 The first time I wrote those words, I looked down and saw my worn blue rubber CF awareness bracelet.
 The inscribed word, breathe, stared at me, almost mocking me.
 Breathe, it said.
 Breathing was something Jena was no longer doing and breathing was something I was finding so hard to do.
 It was just one breath that kept me from my daughter.
 Jena was beyond breathing.
 Breathing, I now know, is something way overrated.

-Thank you for your time, your heart, and I hope you stop by again soon…relationships take time, you know.
+Thank you for your time, your heart, and I hope you stop by again soon.